 Learning your child has a disability can cause parents a lot of grief and heartache.
 It requires adjustments across all areas of life, from day-to-day functions, to long-term outcomes like prom or college and beyond.
 Increasing your knowledge of cerebral palsy is a great first step in the process of deciding how to best address the needs of your differently abled child.

 A thorough investigation into your child’s cerebral palsy may reveal that medical malpractice or negligence is responsible for your child’s condition.
-If your child suffers with cerebral palsy, please contact the law firm of Oshman & Mirisola.
+If your child suffers with cerebral palsy, please contact the law firm of The Oshman Firm.
 As attorneys experienced in birth injury cases, we may be able to help you bring those accountable to justice and compensate your family for physical and emotional damages.
 Contact us today at (800) 400-8182 or you can contact us online for a free case evaluation.